Philipp Gruissem

 Philipp Gruissem (born 30 January 1987) is a German professional poker player from Krefeld.

-Poker
+Poker career

 Gruissem began playing live tournaments in 2009.
 He finished 28th in the 2011 World Series of Poker earning over $240,000.
 Gruissem's biggest live tournament cash is winning the 2014 European Poker Tour €25,000 High Roller event, earning $1,378,059.

 Gruissem plays online under the nickname philbort.
-As of 2016, Gruissem live tournament winnings exceed $10,000,000 putting him 4th on the German all time money list behind Fedor Holz, Ole Schemion and Tobias Reinkemeier.
+As of 2023, Gruissem live tournament winnings exceed $11,500,000 putting him tenth on the German all time money list.

 Personal life

 Gruissem was born in Germany and currently resides in London.
 He co-founded the charity Raising for Effective Giving with fellow poker players Igor Kurganov and Liv Boeree.